About Kenya

 Financing

-NACHU housing microfinance products include loans for new construction, housing upgrading and expansion, land purchase and resettlement and, group loans for commercial purpose and infrastructure.
-Several mechanisms and processes have been put in place to protect the financial investment administered by NACHU.
+Several mechanisms and processes are in place to protect the financial investment administered by NACHU.
 This includes financial training provided to the participants in the savings scheme.
 NACHU savings and loans scheme is proving to be quite successful to date – the portfolio at risk is within industry standards.
 Based on this success, NACHU is attracting the interest of donors and investors, which will assist NACHU to continue offering HMF loans.

-Legal framework
+Legal Framework

-The legal instruments for the co-operative housing sector in Kenya are:
+The legal instruments for the cooperative housing sector in Kenya are:

 - Cooperative Societies Act (Amended), 2004: guides the formation and operations of housing co-operatives;